HomeMy WebLinkAbout2026-02-26 - Request for Proposals - Professional Engineering Services - Future Sewer Lift Station #13Addendum i

 hereto agree as follows:

-Scope and Schedule of Services to be Performed by Contractor.
+1. Scope and Schedule of Services to be Performed by Contractor.
 The Contractor shall perform

-those services described on Exhibit A attached hereto and incorporated herein by this reference as if
+those services described on Exhibit A attached hereto and incorporated herein by this reference as IF

 fully set forth.
 In performing such services, the Contractor shall at all times comply with all Federal,